Visiting my studio

-I'm usually in my studio Monday to Saturday from 10 to 5 but it's best to call first before making a special trip.
+I'm usually in my studio Monday to Saturday from 10 to 5 but please call first before making a special trip.
 Definitely call first in the off-season (mid-October through mid-June).
-On Sundays from 11 to 2 I have a table at the nearby Mabou Farmers Market.
+On the 1st, 3rd, and 5th Sundays from June to mid-October I have a table from 11 to 2 at Mabou Farmers Market.
 Cape Breton Island, Nova Scotia is a wonderful place to visit.
 Scroll down this page for travel tips.

 Visiting Cape Breton Island